gbirke/factory-book/chapters/router.rst

    yourself (DRY) principle <DRY>`_.
 -  When the setup changes, e.g. changing the file name of the storage, you need to touch all the files.
--  We create different instances of ``Router``, with different parameters.
-While that's memory-efficient in the short term, in the long run we don't have a central point where developers can look up all the ID => URL mappings in one place.
 -  You could say that the files violate `SOLID`_\ s `Single Responsibility Principle`_ because each file has two reasons to change - for the setup of the use cases and the call of the use cases